MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 - $true: Users aren't allowed to choose if they want to report a message.
 You specify the one and only option that's available to them using the UserSubmissionOptions parameter.
 - $false: Users are allowed to choose if they want to report a message.
 You specify the options that are available to them using the UserSubmissionOptions parameter.
 This is the default value.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+This parameter is required to create the report submission policy if you're using the Microsoft integrated reporting experience (see the EnableReportToMicrosoft parameter) and sending reported messages to the user submissions mailbox (exclusively or in addition to reporting to Microsoft).

 ```yaml
 Type: Boolean